What is the Legal Defence of Honest and Reasonable Mistake?

 Honest and Reasonable Mistake as a Defence in Victorian Criminal Law

-In Victoria, the defence of honest and reasonable mistake traditionally arises out of common law.
-A key case in relation to the defence is Proudman v Dayman [1941].
+In Victoria, the defence of honest and reasonable mistake of fact traditionally arises out of common law.
+A key case to the defence is Proudman v Dayman [1941].

 The defence of honest and reasonable mistake of fact also applies to Commonwealth offences.
 Division 9 of the Criminal Code Act 1995 (Cth) deals with offences involving mistakes.
 The legislation provides that a person is not criminally responsible for an offence if: